 The command essentially follows the same format as all the previous commands.
-The 'W' indicates that it is a WRITE command, the next two characters indicate the location that is to be written to and the last five characters indicate the data value that is to be entered.
+The 'W' indicates that it is a WRITE command.
+The ID indicates which device is to be written.
+The next two characters indicate the location that is to be written to and the last five characters indicate the data value that is to be entered.
 Again, the data is in BCD and transmitted in an ASCII format.
 All leading zeros must be included in the command.
-Only the Digital Filter location can be written to.
-In the example above, the Range would be set to 16 and the Depth would be set to 8.
-(See Digital Filter Option)
+Only the Output and Output Enable locations can be written to.
+In the example above, the Outputs 4 and 7 on I/O connector 1 would be turned on, if they were enabled.